Update in progress March 2018

 Kia Orana, Rarotonga is a popular island holiday destination for Kiwis and has an impressive tourism infrastructure for an island of its size.
 At 32km in circumference it's relatively small, and you can drive the flat, coastal road in around 45 minutes.
 A reef encircles the island and in parts the water is clear, the sand golden and the fish life colourful.
 The climate is tropical and the average temperature is around 24°C. (Cyclone season runs November - April but cyclones aren't frequent visitors and arrive with prior warning).

 The island has accommodation to suit a backpacker budget and beyond, self contained rental accommodation is plentiful and there are good quality resorts and luxury villas.
-Scooters (new helmet laws and licence fees apply) are popular transport for locals and visitors and there are plenty of reasonably priced scooter and car hire options.
-There's also a public bus that circles the island.
-Food can be expensive as a lot of it is imported, however we dined out for all our meals except breakfast and prices were similar to what we would pay in NZ.
+Scooters (new helmet laws and licence requirements apply) are popular transport for locals and visitors and there are plenty of reasonably priced scooter and car hire options.
+There are also public buses that circle the island in both directions.
+Food and drink can be expensive as a lot of it is imported (see Food & Dining for price examples), however we dined out for most of our meals and prices were similar to what we would pay in NZ.

 Language: Cook Islands Maori (15 dialects spoken over the 15 islands that make up the Cooks), English is widely spoken.
 Cook Islands Maori Dictionary.